 Latker absolutely knew that universities did not ordinarily demand ownership of all inventions made by their personnel, but did routinely have policies that asserted that any contract entered into by the university took precedence over the patent policy.
 Thus, the IPA at Wisconsin is with the university, not with WARF, and by this means end-ran the university’s own non-policy of allowing inventors to own their inventions (that is–the university had no policy that took ownership of inventions and Bremer reported that the “informal” policy was that the university did not claim ownership).

 Latker later asserted that Bayh-Dole could be considered a codification of the IPA program.
-Despite Latker’s assertion, Bayh-Dole should not be so considered, because it varies from the IPA program in significant ways.
+Despite Latker’s assertion, Bayh-Dole should not be so considered, because it varies from the IPA program in significant ways, following the Federal Procurement Regulation that codified Nixon’s amended executive branch patent policy in 1975 (and which Latker also had a hand in).
 But it is true that Bayh-Dole does preserve the IPA’s pipeline of patent monopolies flowing to the pharmaceutical companies via university patent brokers, and in this regard Bayh-Dole does the job of the IPA program.
 Bayh-Dole goes further, however, and extends the program to all federal funding, not just NIH funding, and thus the pharmaceutical industry can also capture biomedical work undertaken with funding from any federal agency.

 Thus, Sean O’Connor’s assertion that Latker assumed universities routinely required assignment of inventions is untenable.
 Bayh-Dole is not built on any mistaken assumption of this sort.
 That’s not to say Bayh-Dole isn’t built on all sorts of mistakes and bad drafting.